shipp02/shipp02.github.io/tabs/about.md

 {%- comment -%} Please delete below and place your page content here {%- endcomment -%}

-I am a undergraduate student at the University of California, Irvine (UCI) studying Computer Science and Engineering.
-I will complete my degree in March 2025.
+I am an undergraduate student at the University of California, Irvine (UCI) studying Computer Science and Engineering.
+I will complete my degree in **March 2025**.

-I am passionate about embedded and autonomus systems and I have been part of the UCI Rocket Project and IEEE@UCI's Micromouse project.
+I am passionate about embedded and autonomous systems and I have been part of the **UCI Rocket Project** and IEEE@UCI's **Micromouse** project.
+As part of these, I have worked with **MCUs** including the Teensy 4.0 and STM32.
+Further, we used a range of **sensors** including thermocouples, IR sensors, wheel encoders, pressure transducers, and more.

+I have taken **courses** in Digital Signal Processing **DSP** covering LTI systems, Bode plots, and FFTs.
+To **advance myself** in the field of controls, I have studied and implemented *EKFs*, and *PID* controls.
+This has also given me a robust understanding of multivariate Gaussian distributions.

+I am **looking for opportunities** in the Automotive and Robotics fields.
+I aim to embody a strong engineering culture that focuses on solving problems, not finding fault.
+Further, I am personable and can admit my mistakes while standing up for what I think is the right idea.

-I have experience in basic manufacturing skills like 3D Printing and Machining using Lathe's and Mill's.
+I have basic **manufacturing skills** in 3D printing and machining using lathes and mills.